Draco dussumieri: Description

 The southern flying lizard is brown with patches of grey that match the pattern of tree bark.
 It can change its colour to a limited extent.
-As an adult, it is has a total length of about 23 cm, with a snout-to-vent length (SVL) of about 7–9 cm and a tail length of 10–13 cm.
+As an adult, it has a total length of about 23 cm, with a snout-to-vent length (SVL) of about 7–9 cm and a tail length of 10–13 cm.
 The head is round with a short snout, and the nostrils point upwards.
 It is active during the day after it has warmed up in the early morning sun.
 Males have a long yellow dewlap which is shorter in the females.
 This lizard climbs trees in search of insect prey on the trunks and leaps off when it reaches the top to land on adjoining trees.
 It is able to glide by extending its patagia, flaps of skin on both sides of the body that are supported by six elongated ribs with special musculature to extend them outwards.
 The muscles on the breast are also modified to breathe more efficiently and support its active lifestyle.
 In addition the sides of the neck are also stretched out to form a pair of smaller "wings" around the head.
 It is able to control the direction of the glide using its tail.
 The patagium is patterned on the underside with black blotches on yellow and purple.
 Patterns vary individually and these marking have been used to identify and estimate population sizes.
 A horn-like, conical tubercle behind and above the posterior part of the eye is prominent.
 Males have a small crest arising on the nape.
 The yellow gular sac on the throat is long and narrow, longer in the male.
 The back is rough and the throat has irregular brown spots.
 In addition to the patagium, the hyoid apparatus (part of the tongue) expands throat lappets horizontally so that the head is also supported on its sides by small wing-like structures.